jouvetg/igm_old/doc/update_ncdf_ex.md

-Initialize  and write the ncdf output file
+This function write 2D field variables defined in the list config.vars_to_save into the ncdf output file ex.nc